Guild of One-Name Studies

 Variant spellings to the name CURD.

-It is believed that CURDE may be a variant spelling.
+It is believed that CURDE may be an original spelling.

 CURDS (surname) DNA tested indicates a close match to other CURD branches and therefore is a variant.